survivejs/webpack-book/manuscript/techniques/04_testing.md

 1 passing (10ms)
 ```

 Mocha also provides a watch mode which you can activate through `npm run test:mocha -- --watch`.
-It will run the test suite as you modify the code.
+It runs the test suite as you modify the code.

 T> `--grep <pattern>` can be used for constraining the behavior if you want to focus only on a particular set of tests.